Ilanlivne/Simulation-Results/README.md

 # Simulation-Results
-Simulation results code for Improved estimators for semi-supervised high-dimensional regression model
+code for generating the simulation results given in tables 1-2